 Get exclusive member benefits & effect social change.
 Join Today

-In some cases, your doctor may decide that they need a sample of your tissue or your cells to help diagnose an illness or identify a cancer.
-This removal of tissue or cells for analysis is called a biopsy.
+In some cases, your doctor may decide that he or she needs a sample of your tissue or your cells to help diagnose an illness or identify a cancer.
+The removal of tissue or cells for analysis is called a biopsy.

 While a biopsy may sound scary, it’s important to remember that most are entirely pain-free and low-risk procedures.
 Depending on your situation, a piece of skin, tissue, organ, or suspected tumor will be surgically removed and sent to a lab for testing.

-If you have been experiencing symptoms normally associated with cancer, and your doctor has located an area of concern, they may order a biopsy to help determine if that area is cancerous.
+If you have been experiencing symptoms normally associated with cancer, and your doctor has located an area of concern, he or she may order a biopsy to help determine if that area is cancerous.

 A biopsy is the only sure way to diagnosis most cancers.
 Imaging tests like CT scans and X-rays can help identify areas of concerns, but they can’t differentiate between cancerous and noncancerous cells.

 Biopsies are typically associated with cancer, but just because your doctor orders a biopsy, it doesn’t mean that you have cancer.
 Doctors use biopsies to test whether abnormalities in your body are caused by cancer or by other conditions.

 For example, if a woman has a lump in her breast, an imaging test would confirm the lump, but a biopsy is the only way to determine whether it’s breast cancer or another noncancerous condition, such as polycystic fibrosis.